Kanye West's strange presidential bid unravels thanks to a messy ballot access operation - KESQ

 Ohio Secretary of State Frank LaRose has concluded that West’s nominating petition and statement of candidacy did not match the petitions that were signed by voters.

+His campaign also is suing in Wisconsin, where state election officials concluded West missed the filing deadline.
+His lawyer in the Wisconsin case, Erick Kaardal, is a former secretary/treasurer of the state Republican Party in neighboring Minnesota.

+Asked how he came to represent the West campaign, Kaardal said: “I’ve been instructed not to comment.”

-And, even as state officials rebuff West’s efforts to get on the November ballot, West’s campaign continues to push for ballot access.
+Even as some state officials rebuff West’s efforts to get on the November ballot, West’s campaign continues to push for ballot access in other states.

 In Arizona, a presidential battleground where candidates face a September 4 deadline to qualify for the ballot, a signature collector with the West campaign approached students this week on the campus of Arizona State University.
 In an interview with CNN, a student described one worker as evasive when asked about the candidate’s identity.